CALL TODAY!

 Line up the screw holes of the socket base with those of the electrical box.
 Insert the screws one at a time and tighten them clockwise.

-Once the bulb is in place, turn on the circuit breaker and light switch.
+Place the light bulb back into the socket and turn it clockwise until it is secure.
+Once the bulb is in place, turn on the circuit breaker and light switch to test the light socket.
 If it doesn’t work, there’s likely a loose connection, so check for loose wires or that you have the right bulb.
 If everything works, clean and re-install any decorative components.